 Helpful services are available from the Tennessee Chapter of the American Academy of Pediatrics website for the required components of the TennCare Kids exam as well as required medical record documentation criteria.

 As a reminder, professional claims need a taxonomy code to be submitted for the billing and rendering NPIs.
 It’s extremely important that both the billing and rendering provider taxonomy codes match the taxonomy codes on file for BlueCross.
 If you don’t submit the appropriate taxonomy codes for BlueCare Tennessee, CoverKids, and BlueCare Plus, your claims may be denied or the reimbursement reduced.

 This information applies to BlueAdvantage (PPO)SM and BlueChoice (HMO)SM plans.
 BlueCare Plus (HMO SNP)

 With flu season in full swing, remind your patients to get their annual flu shot.
-It’s quick, easy and included in the benefits for BlueCross Medicare Advantage members.
+It’s quick, easy and included in the benefits for BlueAdvantage and BlueCare Plus members.
 Most important, it can help keep them healthy.

 Patients 65 and older are at greater risk for serious complications from flu.
 Because our immune system weakens as we age, almost 90 percent of flu-related deaths happen in patients older than 65, along with nearly 60 percent of hospitalizations for this same age group.
 The flu shot is a calendar-year benefit, so it’s covered once a year regardless of the number of days between vaccinations.

 Your senior patients may receive the regular or newer higher dose vaccine.
 The higher dose vaccine is 24 percent more effective in those who are 65 and older according to The New England Journal of Medicine.

 This time of year is also a good time to review your patient’s pneumococcal vaccine status.